Back

 I propose that we begin running more Inclusive Strategy Workshops.

-The idea is that the senior team set a list of topics and problems to solve which require some level of strategic planning, then invite select members of the wider organization to participate in those sessions.
+The idea is that the senior team sets a list of topics and problems to solve that require some level of strategic planning, and then invite select members of the wider organization to participate in those sessions.

 Involving your team will help them understand the “why” and “how” of the business.
 It will help create a more rounded perspective of how the business works.
 Most importantly it will give them a sense of ownership and responsibility for the success or failure of the company.

-It’s important that in these sessions, the senior team remain committed to allowing all participants to have input and take part in the process.
+It’s important that in these sessions, the senior team remains committed to allowing all participants to have input and take part in the process.

 More on how to run a strategy workshop effectively here.